AACTA Award for Best Screenplay in Television

-The AACTA Award for Best Screenplay in Television is an award presented by the Australian Academy of Cinema and Television Arts (AACTA).
+The AACTA Award for Best Screenplay in Television, formerly AFI Award for Best Screenplay in Television, is an award presented by the Australian Academy of Cinema and Television Arts (AACTA).

 History

 From 1986 to 2010, the category was presented by the Australian Film Institute (AFI), the Academy's parent organisation, at the annual Australian Film Institute Awards (known as the AFI Awards).

 When the award was first introduced, it was handed out as two awards: Mini-Series Screenplay and Telefeature Screenplay.
 The name was changed to Best Screenplay in a Mini-Series or Television Drama in 1990, and the following year it became Best Screenplay in a Television Drama until 2003 where the award was renamed to its current title.

 When the AFI launched the Academy in 2011, it changed the annual ceremony to the AACTA Awards, with the current award being a continuum of the AFI Award for Best Screenplay in Television.
 AACTA is a non-profit organisation whose aim is to "identify, award, promote and celebrate Australia's greatest achievements in film and television".